nseon1/laymanizer.github.io/README.md

 Laymanizer
 ==========

-Laymanizer is an openai and streamlit powered webapp that simplifies confusing text by replacing complicated words with less technical jargon and layman terms.
+Laymanizer is an openai and streamlit powered web app that simplifies confusing text by replacing complicated words with less technical jargon to layman terms.

 Features
 --------